karl-young/karl-young/README.md

 <p align="center" >Web Devloper | Code crafted with a calm touch.
 Easygoing developer with a passion Learning.</p>

-- 🔭 I'm Currently working on [Test Automation Essentials](https://github.com/karl-young/test-automation-essentials-final-project).
+- 🔭 I'm Currently working on BIT.
-- 🌱 I’m currently learning TS, React, Python And also learning on  [FreeCodeCamp](https://www.freecodecamp.org/karl-young)
+- 🌱 I’m currently learning C#, TS, React, Python and also learning on  [FreeCodeCamp](https://www.freecodecamp.org/karl-young)
 - 📫 How to reach me: [Email](mailto:karlyoung112@gmail.com)
 - ⚡ Fun fact I am well known for my relaxed nature and attention to detail.